domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 # Understanding SYCL Kernel Execution Model : Global Dimension and Local Dimension

-In order to construct your SYCL device code for fast execution, a clear understanding of how parallelism is specifed is critical.
+In order to construct your SYCL code to best exploit underlying hardware's capability, a clear understanding of how parallelism is specifed is critical.
 The 2 important concepts are **global dimension** and **local dimension**.
-Once you know the rational behind them, all related concepts should feel natural.
+All related concepts should feel natural once you understand them.

-I will start this tutorial by explain **global dimension** and **local dimension** first followed by code examples in SYCL to demonstrate how they are applied in SYCL device code.
+This tutorial will explain **global dimension** and **local dimension** first followed by code examples in SYCL to demonstrate how they are applied in SYCL device code.

 ## Global Dimension
 A global dimension is a 1D, 2D or 3D parallelism defined for each kernel execution.
-It describes how the whole problem space is paritioned and dispathed to work-item.
-A work-item (thread) is execute in every point in the global dimension.
+It describes how the whole problem space is paritioned and assigned to **work-items**.
+A **work-item (thread)** is execute in every point in the global dimension.

 Let's look at some examples: